 This approach to design can be viewed as the musical approach to design: individual notes are arranged in different orders at different points, but the overall finished piece retains design coherence.
 Alternatively, a set of waves crashing against the shore might be said to follow a design rhythm.
 While each, individual wave is unique, the overall process has a design rhythm.

 Owing to its complexity, rhythm has a number of sub-divisions in how it can be conceived or implemented.
 Regular rhythm is similar to the idea of a pattern: the design elements are repeated in the same manner throughout the design.
 Flowing rhythm allows for a greater diversity of design elements, but with great diversity in the elements’ size, sequence, nature, and so on.
 Lastly, progressive rhythm allows for the greatest amount of diversity.
 Elements are repeated, but there is variation in any of the elements throughout.

 As noted above, the use of repetition, pattern and rhythm are one of the key elements in enhancing and improving the experience for users.
 Whether it be in architecture or web design, the use of recognisable, repeating imagery or patterns allows users to identify their place within a wider structure.

 As such, adopting design elements including the repetition of visual elements, arranging important icons in similar places across websites, or repeating content across the design can allow for a more streamlined user experience.
 This approach allows for a clarity of information and structure, and can allow the web designer a scaffold around which to build a clarity of information.
-When designing websites, designers should think of the repetition of visual elements, the patterns they create throughout, and the use of rhythm to put users at ease.
+When designing websites, designers, who offer services like professional custom website design, should think of the repetition of visual elements, the patterns they create throughout, and the use of rhythm to put users at ease.

 In utilizing these approaches to design, the user experience is put at the forefront of the design ideology.
 Designers should develop a keen awareness and understanding of the important principals behind design repetition, design, pattern and design rhythm.